fiftymileradius/dealsup/README.md

 You can enable or disable Do Not Track by visiting the Preferences or Settings page of your web browser.

 Your Data Protection Rights Under General Data Protection Regulation (GDPR) If you are a resident of the European Economic Area (EEA), you have certain data protection rights.
-Overpass Ltd aims to take reasonable steps to allow you to correct, amend, delete, or limit the use of your Personal Data.
+DealsUp aims to take reasonable steps to allow you to correct, amend, delete, or limit the use of your Personal Data.

 If you wish to be informed what Personal Data we hold about you and if you want it to be removed from our systems, please contact us.